polyclient/polyclient/CONTRIBUTING.md

    - `needs owner`: Issues ready for work, awaiting volunteer contribution.
    - `needs info`: Issues lacking necessary information or clarity.
    - `wontfix`: Issues falling outside the project's scope and not planned for resolution.
-   - `BREAKING`: Issues that introduce significant alterations to the project's codebase or functionality, potentially breaking backward compatibility or requiring substantial reworking of existing implementations.
+   - `breaking change`: Issues that introduce significant alterations to the project's codebase or functionality, potentially breaking backward compatibility or requiring substantial reworking of existing implementations.
 3. **Volunteer**: You or other volunteers can express interest in resolving issues by offering solutions or volunteering for ownership.
 4. **Assignment**: The maintainers assign issues to volunteers, making them the issue’s "owner".
 5. **Pull request submission**: The issue owner submits a pull request with the proposed changes to resolve the issue.